 After winning the NAPA Auto Parts 500 in California, Rusty Wallace, one of Earnhardt's big competitors, did a Polish victory lap while holding an Earnhardt flag out his car windownote worth noting is that race was held on what would have been Earnhardt's 50th birthday.

-But the best one was when Dale Earnhardt, Jr. won the Pepsi 400 in July, the very track Dale died at.
-It was almost as if Jr. had exorcised the demons of his father's death.
+But the best one was when Dale Earnhardt Jr. won the Pepsi 400 in July, the very track his dad died at.
+It was almost as if Junior had exorcised the demons of his father's death.

 On the day of Senna's fatal accident, the NASCAR Winston Cup Series was racing at Talladega.
 Race winner Dale Earnhardt made a small tribute after taking the checkered flag, and the ESPN broadcast made reference to Senna's death during a restart around mid-race.

 After 11 previous tries ended in several near misses and crashes, Indy fan-favorite Tony Kanaan finally broke through to win the Indianapolis 500 in 2013.
 The cheers and tears from all involved afterward was a sight to behold.